Berry Gordy: Motown Record Corporation

 Gordy's gift for identifying and bringing together musical talent, along with the careful management of his artists' public image, made Motown a major national and then international success.
 Over the next decade, he signed such artists as the Supremes, Marvin Gaye, the Temptations, Jimmy Ruffin, the Contours, the Four Tops, Gladys Knight & the Pips, the Commodores, the Velvelettes, Martha and the Vandellas, Stevie Wonder and the Jackson 5.
-Though he also signed some white acts to the label (Rare Earth and Rustix, via the Rare Earth label), Gordy mainly promoted African-American artists but carefully controlled their public image, dress, manners and choreography for across-the-board appeal.
+Though he also signed some white acts to the label, such as Rare Earth and Rustix, via the Rare Earth label, Gordy mainly promoted African-American artists, but carefully controlled their public image, dress, manners and choreography for across-the-board appeal.

 Gordy announced his retirement in 2019 at the age of 89.

 Relocation to Los Angeles

-In 1972, Gordy relocated to Los Angeles, where he produced the commercially successful biographical drama film on Billie Holiday, Lady Sings the Blues, starring Diana Ross (who was nominated for an Academy Award), Richard Pryor, and Billy Dee Williams (cast in a role originally for Levi Stubbs of the Four Tops).
+In 1972, Gordy relocated to Los Angeles, where he produced the commercially successful biographical drama film on Billie Holiday, Lady Sings the Blues, starring Diana Ross (who was nominated for an Academy Award), Richard Pryor, and Billy Dee Williams (cast in a role originally intended for Levi Stubbs of the Four Tops).
 Initially the studio, over Gordy's objections, rejected Williams after several screen tests.
-However, Gordy, known for his tenacity, eventually prevailed, and the film established Williams as a major movie star.
-Gordy soon after produced and directed Mahogany (Tony Richardson was the original director, but Gordy fired Richardson and took over direction himself after a dispute over minor casting), also starring Ross and Williams.
+Gordy, known for his tenacity, eventually prevailed, and the film established Williams as a major movie star.

+Gordy soon after produced and directed Mahogany, also starring Ross and Williams.
+Tony Richardson was the original director, but Gordy fired Richardson and took over direction himself after a dispute over minor casting.
 In 1985, he produced the cult martial arts film The Last Dragon, which starred martial artist Taimak and one of Prince's proteges, Vanity.

 Although Motown continued to produce major hits throughout the 1970s and 1980s by artists including Jermaine Jackson, Rick James, Commodores, Lionel Richie, and long-term signings Stevie Wonder and Smokey Robinson, the record company was no longer the major force it had been.
 Gordy sold his interests in Motown Records to MCA and Boston Ventures on June 28, 1988, for $61 million.
 He later sold most of his interests in Jobete publishing to EMI Publishing.
 Gordy wrote or co-wrote 240 of the approximately 15,000 songs in Motown's Jobete music catalogue.
-However, the true test of the label's worth would come a few years later, when Polygram paid over $330 million (Diana Ross was given shares in this version of the label) for the Motown catalog.
+The true test of the label's worth came a few years later, when Polygram paid over $330 million for the Motown catalog.
+Diana Ross was given shares in this version of the label.

 Gordy published an autobiography, To Be Loved, in 1994.